desertmen/2D-Map-Generator/README.md

 MAPCREATOR
 empty gameobject with MapCreator script attached to it

-  - MapCreator creates the map using room, corridor and gate prefabs
+- MapCreator creates the map using room, corridor and gate prefabs based on these settings:

   - Rooms = array of room prefabs